Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: Abstract

 \section{Abstract}

-Place recognition is an essential component of any Simultaneous Localization and Mapping (SLAM) system.
-Correct place recognition is a difficult perception task in cases where there is significant appearance change as the same place might look very different in the morning and at night or over different seasons.
-This work addresses place recognition using a two-step (generative and discriminative) approach.
-Using a pair of coupled Generative Adversarial Networks (GANs), we show that it is possible to generate the appearance of one domain (such as summer) from another (such as winter) \textit{without} needing image to image correspondences.
-We identify these relationships considering sets of images in the two domains without knowing the instance-to-instance correspondence.
-In the process, we learn meaningful feature spaces, the distances in which can be used for the task of place recognition.
-Experiments show that learned feature correspond to visual space and can be effectively used for place recognition across seasons.
+Place recognition is an essential component of Simultaneous Localization And Mapping (SLAM).
+Under severe appearance change, reliable place recognition is a difficult perception task since the same place is perceptually very different in the morning, at night, or over different seasons.
+This work addresses place recognition as a domain translation task.
+Using a pair of coupled Generative Adversarial Networks (GANs), we show that it is possible to generate the appearance of one domain (such as summer) from another (such as winter) \textit{without} requiring image-to-image correspondences across the domains.
+Mapping between domains is learned from sets of images in each domain without knowing the instance-to-instance correspondence by enforcing a cyclic consistency constraint.
+In the process, meaningful feature spaces are learned for each domain, the distances in which can be used for the task of place recognition.
+Experiments show that learned features correspond to visual similarity and can be effectively used for place recognition across seasons.